i05nagai/memorandum/language/english_speaking.md

 * posture
     * they do so in postures that are markedly ‘feminine
 * insouciance
+    * a relaxed and happy way of behaving withtout feeling worried of guilty
+    * I admired his youthful insouciance
+* insouciant
 * youthful
+    * characteristic of young people, or relating to the period of life when you are young
+    * her youthful enthusiasm always makes her seem ageless
 * radiate
     * produce heat/light
     * to produce light and/or light, or to be produced